St Catherine’s Day, Torture Victim & Patroness of the Catherine Wheel, November 25th

 Queen Elizabeth

 So, when, three years later, in 1558, in the early hours of the 17th November (6am) Queen Mary died, London rejoiced.
-An old regime, a foreign regime, a Catholic regime was sweep away by a young Queen (Elizabeth was 25), with a young Court sworn to protect the new Protestant religion.
+An old regime, a foreign regime, a Catholic regime was swept away by a young Queen (Elizabeth was 25), with a young Court sworn to protect the new Protestant religion.

-Soon, Foxe’s Book of Martyr’s outsold all other books printed except the Bible, and enthusiasm for religious reform morphed into anti-Catholic intolerance.
+Soon, Foxe’s Book of Martyrs outsold all other books printed except the Bible, and enthusiasm for religious reform morphed into anti-Catholic intolerance.

 But nothing would avail; Tomkins, simple man that he was, would not accept that bread was made into flesh.
 (Transubstantiation).
 He would not say that which he did not believe.
 So he met his end at Smithfield by fire with his bandaged hand in the reign of Queen Mary on 16th March 1555.